Things to Do

 British citizens will continue to enjoy the right to travel between Northern Ireland and the Republic of Ireland.
 There will be no requirements for separate visas or additional passport requirements.
 For further information please see Gov.uk

-We do not anticipate any delays in border crossings between Northern Ireland and the Republic of Ireland, or crossings between the Republic of Ireland and Northern Ireland.
+We do not anticipate any delays in border crossings between Northern Ireland and the Republic of Ireland, or in crossings between the Republic of Ireland and Northern Ireland.

 Visitors travelling by coach will not have to change coaches crossing the border between Northern Ireland and the Republic of Ireland or crossing the border between the Republic of Ireland and Northern Ireland.

-Can drivers/chauffeurs carry visitors between Republic of Ireland & Northern Ireland and Northern Ireland & Republic of Ireland?
+Can drivers/chauffeurs carry visitors between Republic of Ireland & Northern Ireland, and Northern Ireland & Republic of Ireland?

 Will visitors need additional/separate vehicle insurance if driving in the Republic of Ireland and Northern Ireland, and if travelling between both jurisdictions?